-- 5. During a severe weather incident (such as a tornado warning), occupants can take shelter in a safe location, such as an interior room, with no windows, ideally in the lower level of the building. - Severe weather shelters in this building include, but are not limited to: Hallways in all four floors of the building.
+5. During a severe weather incident (such as a tornado warning), occupants can take shelter in a safe location, such as an interior room, with no windows, ideally in the lower level of the building.

+Severe weather shelters in this building include, but are not limited to: In the restroom of each floor (due to windows in stairwells.
+When weather conditions appear to be safe residents may move to the basement.